val broker = SimBroker()

 and ensure it closely mimics the behavior of your real broker.

-The following three types of models can be implemented if the default ones that comes with roboquant are not sufficient:
+The following three types of models can be implemented if the default ones that come with roboquant are not sufficient:

 -